Groundbreaking new research

 Funded by the Disability Research into Independent Living and Learning (DRILL) programme, the research will be investigating the barriers and solutions for disabled people across the legal profession.

-Following a successful series of focus groups over the last few months, we are delighted to update you on the progress of the research.
+Following a successful series of focus groups and over 55 one-to-one interviews, we are delighted to update you on the progress of the research.

-Eight focus groups took place in London, Manchester, Cardiff and Birmingham with disabled legal professionals including para-legals, solicitors, barristers, judges, trainees and retirees.
+Eight focus groups took place early in 2018 in London, Manchester, Cardiff and Birmingham with disabled legal professionals including para-legals, solicitors, barristers, judges, trainees and retirees.

-We have just secured ethics approval for the second stage of the project – one to one interviews.
-In these interviews, we will explore individual experiences in more depth.
+We recently completed the second stage of the project – one to one interviews.
+These explored individual experiences in more depth.
+We are currently finalising the analysis of the interviews to draw out the key research themes.

-A Research Reference Group consisting of disabled legal professionals from a diversity of backgrounds have supported us with developing the interview questions.
+A Research Reference Group consisting of disabled legal professionals from a diversity of backgrounds have supported us with the ongoing development and implementation of the project.

-Thank you to all who have taken part in the focus groups.
-Many more have expressed an interest in being interviewed.
-If you haven’t already been in touch and you’d like to be involved, you can reach us on email@example.com
+Thank you to all who have taken part in the interviews and focus groups.
+Many more have expressed an interest in being involved in other ways.
+If you haven’t already been in touch and you’d like to be involved, you can reach us on firstname.lastname@example.org

 Please take a look around the website to find out how you can participate and follow the progress of the work.